ryanjosephking/soc-loc/README.md

 help "Snap" the cursor to prettier-seeming coordinates.

-Basically, you can treat the components as a black box, and not worry about them - when you go to point out things in the 3D world, it will get you cas close as we know how.
+Basically, you can treat the components as a black box, and not worry about them - when you go to point out things in the 3D world, it will get you as close as we know how.

 If you have a strong case for or against rounding, please let us know.